canonical/microceph/docs/how-to/major-upgrade.rst

    sudo ceph osd unset noout

-You have now successfully upgraded to the Reef Release.
+You have now successfully upgraded your Ceph cluster.